During this comprehensive webinar you will learn key techniques to manage your risk and minimize your exposure, including how to:

 - Suggested practices if you company receives a state unclaimed property audit notice

 - Procedures for minimizing unclaimed property liability

-Discover How to Ensure Compliance with Every State for Every Property Type!Order my recording now
+Discover How to Ensure Compliance with Every State for Every Property Type!Get it on demand now

 Senior Manager, State and Local Tax, Unclaimed Property KPMG LLP